gifaniasofia/cabin-map/README.md

 CabinMap is a seat selection interface inspired by airline booking systems.
 This project is built as part of a frontend technical test using **Next.js 15+, Tailwind CSS 4**, and **TypeScript**.

 It displays detailed airplane seat maps with segment, seat type, pricing, and passenger allocation — all based on a mock JSON response (acting as the backend API).
+To complement the seat map response, additional mock data for airport IATA codes was also included to enrich the flight segment display.

 ---